sarahmwiser/react-app-design/week1/README.md

  - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 > The page will reload when you make changes.
 Look in the browser console for errors or linting warnings.

+#### Issues with installing packages

+If you ever run into issue with installing packages with some odd errors in your React project follow these steps:

+ 1. Delete the package-lock.json file
+ 2. Delete the node_modules folder
+ 3. Type ```npm install`` in the terminal (root project path)